Uber Passengers’ Handbook – What To Do If An Accident Occurs While You’re Riding In One?

 • Loss of enjoyment of life (if, for example, you are no longer able to engage in a job or hobby you enjoyed before the accident).

-The True Cost of Personal Injuries
+The True Cost Of Personal Injuries

+Futurity reports that nonfatal injuries in the United States cost $1.8 trillion in 2013.
+This number was compiled by researchers who examined medical spending, work lost, and decreased quality of life.
+Car accidents caused over three million injuries in 2013, which cost Americans a total of $207 billion, with individual injury costs often being substantial.
+(Remember: California state law only requires drivers to carry minimum liability coverage for $30,000 per injury or death for one person.
 The added costs must come from somewhere.)
 These numbers affect society greatly.
-When insurance companies deny claims – or refuse to pay a fair amount – the rest of the country is left to shoulder the burden.
+If insurance companies challenge claims or fail to extend a fair settlement, the rest of the country is left to shoulder the burden.
 Employers suffer financially from decreased productivity.
 Unpaid medical bills hurt the entire healthcare industry.
-And the decreased quality of life prevents injury victims from working and engaging in their communities.
+The decreased quality of life prevents injury victims from working and engaging in their communities.
 These are very real losses that should not be ignored.

 Futurity also interviewed a professor at Brown University who noted that these injuries were preventable.
 Safety training and education efforts are important for preventing injuries.
-But when a negligent driver causes injury, it is important to hold him or her accountable in order to deter future bad driving behavior.
+However, when a negligent driver causes injury, it is important to hold them accountable in order to deter future bad driving behavior.
 Raised insurance premiums are an important deterrent to bad driving.
 They can also warn other drivers not to engage in bad driving behaviors.
 This is the same reason why states have outlawed texting and driving, driving without seatbelts, and other dangerous driving behaviors.
 Bad drivers will continue to engage in bad behavior unless there are consequences for their actions.

 Arash Law Practice Area Border/Divider

-We’ll tell you if you have a case or not within five minutes, call (888) 488-1391
+We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

 DISCLAIMER: Information provided on this blog is not formal legal advice.
 It is generic legal information.
 Under no circumstances should the information on this page be relied upon when deciding the proper course of a legal action.
 Always obtain a free and confidential case evaluation from a reputable attorney near you if you think you might have a personal injury lawsuit.